-At St Mary’s Catholic Primary School, we want to awaken your curiosity about the past and teach engaging History lessons, which are accessible to all.
+At St Mary’s Catholic Primary School, we want to awaken your curiosity about the past and teach engaging lessons, which are accessible to all.
 We want to create inquisitive, independent learners who will make interested, knowledgeable historians, encouraging you to become excited about what the past can teach us.
 We will teach you to make links between the past and the world we know today.
 We promote the importance of thinking about our place in the world and this begins in our Early Years classrooms; our children review their own life history, considering how they have changed and the things they can now do.
-Throughout the school each child will develop their understanding of the world through historical stories and drama, with sensitive adults ready to listen and explain the world around them, inspiring curiosity and a desire to know more about the past.
+Throughout the year each child will develop their understanding of the world through historical stories and drama, with sensitive adults ready to listen and explain the world around them, inspiring curiosity and a desire to know more about the past.